 Children of all ages like to do scavenger hunts.
 You can look up scavenger hunts online, especially those that are explicitly geared towards finding natural items on the beach.
 Otherwise, you can make up your own with items you know will be easy to find, as well as a few that you bring along to hide among your belongings.

 Play Some Beach Games

 One of the best beach games to play is tic-tac-toe.
 Use some seashells, pebbles, or something else entirely.
-This is a traditional game with which you can’t go wrong since many younger children even can take part.
+This is a traditional game with which you can’t go wrong since many younger children can even participate.

 Crafting with Shells

-There are several types of sports that are ideal on the beach.
+Several types of sports are ideal on the beach.
 This includes a casual or competitive game of frisbee.
-You can stay entertained for an hour or more with a frisbee which is a classic game.
+You can stay entertained for an hour or more with a frisbee, a classic game.
 Disc golf is a similar sport that is becoming more popular.

 Volleyball is another popular beach sport.
-There are beaches that already have nets in place for people to play volleyball, you just need to have your own ball.
-Even if you do need to bring your own net, or net with poles, this can be worth it if you have them in your backyard.
+Some beaches already have nets in place for people to play volleyball; you just need to have your own ball.
+Even if you do need to bring your own net or net with poles, this can be worth it if you have them in your backyard.

-Some beaches allow for visitors to camp on them.
+Some beaches allow visitors to camp on them.
 You can bring a tent to place in a designated area (which is a good idea even if you’re not staying overnight, for a few reasons).
-Just make sure it’s a sturdy tent that has working zippers or other types of closures.
-Bring along a cooler for your food and drinks and make sure you know where the restrooms and any other facilities are located.
+Just make sure it’s a sturdy tent with working zippers or other types of closures.
+Bring along a cooler for your food and drinks, and make sure you know where the restrooms and other facilities are located.

 Going to the beach as a family can be quite an adventure.
-You can strengthen your family bonds and make fond memories that last as kids grow, as well as having physical keepsakes you can bring home.
-If you haven’t done many of these it’s worthwhile to give them all a try.
+You can strengthen your family bonds and make fond memories that last as kids grow and have physical keepsakes you can bring home.
+If you haven’t done many of these, it’s worthwhile to give them all a try.